-Since there’s virtually no limit to the number of metrics that can be monitored and analyzed, it’s important to identify the aspects of mental well-being that matter the most to your organization.
+Since there’s virtually no limit to the number of metrics that can be monitored and analysed, it’s important to identify the aspects of mental well-being that matter most to your organisation.
 And measuring data that is actionable is key.
 As you look for data-driven solutions, focus on the metrics that are relevant to your unique culture and decision-making processes.

-Metrics related to employee behavior can be a strong indicator of mental health.
+Metrics related to employee behaviour can be a strong indicator of mental health.
 Using a mental health scorecard, Bell Canada is able to track over 90 KPIs for its 52,000-plus employees.
-The company measures progress against program objectives by analyzing metrics related to short and long term disability claims, employee engagement, benefits utilization, and more.
-The program has proven to be a good investment, returning a positive ROI for over seven years.
+The company measures progress against programme objectives by analysing metrics related to short and long term disability claims, employee engagement, benefits take-up and more.
+The programme has proved to be a good investment, returning a positive ROI for over seven years.